rafayk7/puddle/readme.md

 ### How to use
 1. Simply install the package using Pip,
-2. Create a config.json file using `puddle gen-config proj-name` OR create a config.json manually
+2. Create a config.json file using `puddle gen-config -m proj-name` OR create a config.json manually
-3. Deploy using `puddle deploy config.json`
+3. Deploy using `puddle deploy -f config.json`
 4. Your unique webpage link will be displayed, usually oururl. com/models/proj-name

 ### Why this exists